Tall And True Short Reads

 “When I introduced Tall And True Short Reads in 2020, I called it an “audio fiction podcast”.
 But two seasons on, I’ve realised I’m producing storytelling episodes, whether they’re based on short stories and blog posts, fiction and nonfiction, or tall and true tales.” ~ Robert Fairhead, Season Three Trailer

-Alice Nannup and my Nan
+Alice Nannup and My Nan

 Episode 67 (30 January 2023)